 - Representation of the defendant financial services companies and several of their individual officers in a two-month bench trial in the Southern District of New York on a $2 billion claim under RICO and various common law theories.
 The case was settled, post-trial, on mutually agreeable terms.

 - Representation of a major telecommunications company in the first major tax case brought by the New York Attorney General under the New York False Claims Act.
+The case was settled on mutually agreeable terms.

 - Representation of a major telecommunications company in shareholder derivative actions in the Southern District of New York and Kansas state court.
 Both Courts granted dismissal.